Become a foster carer and give a child a home where they get the care, support and encouragement they need to grow and develop.

 Firstly, you will go through an assessment process.
 This takes between four and six months to complete.
 The emphasis is on finding out if fostering and the support at Aberlour Fostering is right for you and your family.

 The assessment involves completing a number of background checks and obtaining references.
-This includes an Enhanced Disclosure through Disclosure Scotland and a reference from your G.P.
+This includes an Enhanced Disclosure through Disclosure Scotland and requires potential foster carers to attend a medical with a G.P.
 You will also take part in individual interviews, training and preparation.
 This is all designed to build on your own experiences and allow you to understand the rewards and challenges of fostering.

 Then, once the assessment is complete, your application will be presented to our Fostering Panel for approval.
 Once you have been approved to become a foster carer, we will begin a matching process.
 This will take a minimum of one month.
 Planned placements allow a timetable of introductions to take place.
 We’ll help you to develop confidence.
 Most importantly, we’ll also identify any areas where support is required.